M.A. American Studies, University of Massachusetts Amherst Ph.D. English, University of Washington

 Research and Public Engagement:

-My research on racialized and gendered violence, social transformation, and the politics of popular, visual, literary, and sonic cultures is situated in the tensions and connections between US American studies, Critical Ethnic Studies, Black Studies, and related political and intellectual traditions.
-My current work focuses on US racial formation in a global context and the ways in which histories of violence circulate in and help to shape contemporary cultural productions and common sense.
-This labor is informed by years of organizing with the Race/Knowledge Project collective at the University of Washington Seattle.
+My research on US racial formation in a global context, social transformation, and the politics of literary, popular, and visual cultures is situated in the tensions and connections between US American cultural and literary studies, Critical Ethnic Studies, Black Studies, and related political and intellectual traditions.
+My current project focuses on public art and Black aesthetic and political insurgency in the Pacific Northwest.